Washington University's mission is to discover and disseminate knowledge, and protect the freedom of inquiry through research, teaching and learning.

 Students at Washington University School of Medicine meet the highest academic standards and also possess many talents outside of their studies.
 With full support and encouragement from the School of Medicine, its students initiate and run a number of student organizations; their missions run the gamut from serving the community to professional development to pursuing personal interests in the arts.
 Students also participate in intramural sports and fully enjoy all that the city of St. Louis has to offer.

 Student overall health and wellness is of paramount importance to us.
-The Office of Student Affairs and the Washington University School of Medicine provide a number of services and opportunities to help a student maintain wellness in all aspects of their life.
-The Student Support Services (SSS) group is a student-led organization that is charged with a Student Wellness Initiative (SWI), an ongoing focus on promoting these services and opportunities, as well as creating their own.
+The Office of Student Affairs and the Washington University School of Medicine provide a number of services and opportunities to help students maintain wellness in all aspects of their lives.
+The Student Support Services (SSS) group is a student-led organization charged with carrying out an ongoing focus on promoting these services and opportunities, as well as creating their own.
+Opportunities span all facets of wellness (mental, physical, emotional, spiritual, etc.) and include weekly yoga, weekly mindfulness meditations, mental health panels, and more.
+Each incoming class selects a student representative (OSR) that serves as their longitudinal wellness liaison.
 In the spring of each academic year, a Wellness Week is held to engage students in wellness activities of all sorts.

 Visit the Office of Medical Student Affairs for more information about maintaining wellness.